 As legislation and changing consumer behaviour drive increasing demand for bio-based solutions to replace plastics, the opportunities for natural fibre composites will also increase.
-Global market for natural fibre composites is expected to reach USD 10.89 billion by 2024 with a growth rate of around 11%.
-North America is still the leading market, which is not expected to change within the coming years (Grand View Research, 2018).
-According to nova-Institute, the biocomposite (including wood and natural fibre composites) production in Europe reached 410.000 tonnes in 2017.
-In Europe the market has been estimated to grow around 3% annually, with highest growth rates (30%) in applications such as technical applications. furniture and consumer goods which are mainly injection moulded. (nova-Institute, 2017) This means that a higher level of market penetration is to be expected in the future for natural fibre composites.
+Global market for biocomposites is expected to reach USD 128 billion by 2032 with a growth rate of around 16%.
+North America is still the leading market, with Asia Pacific expected to grow at an increasingly competing pace.
+(Future Market Insights, 2022).
+Biocomposite production in Europe stands at round 480.000 tonnes in 2020.
+Production is forecasted to reach 590.000 tons by 2028.
+(Statista, 2023)

+In Europe the market has been estimated to grow around 3% annually, with highest growth rates (30%) in applications such as technical applications, furniture and consumer goods which are mainly injection moulded. (nova-Institute, 2017) This means that a higher level of market penetration is to be expected in the future for natural fibre composites.